jdpintoGA/project-1/README.md

 Conventional Tic Tac Toe rules taken to a another level, with proihibithions on where the moves are allowed to be played on.

-After every play, the cell played has to be blocked and refuse new input. when a sgrid has 3 in row a player is declared winner of that sgrid, although the remaining cells stay playable , so, no small grid will be blocked access even if theres already a gridwinner. when 3 small grids in row share the same "winner", game is over and winner is returned..
+After every play, the cell played has to be blocked and refuse new input. when a grid has 3 in row a player is declared winner of that sgrid, although the remaining cells stay playable , so, no small grid will be blocked access even if theres already a gridwinner. when 3 small grids in row share the same "winner", game is over and winner is returned..